MinjaeYun/2023fall/README.md

 ## Student Learning Outcomes
 By the end of this course, students will be able to:
 <ol>
-<li> Secure the system and replicability of data analysis through programming </li>
+<li> Secure the system and reproducibility of data analysis through programming </li>
 <li> Implement machine learning algorithms </li>
 <li> Develop a causal identification strategy </li>
 <li> Identify the basic assumptions of causal inference as applied to machine learning </li>